hamzasherazii/digitalocean-trainee-engineer-program/Monday.md

 These run a bootloader that loads the Kernal image

 From here, the Kernel initializes and starts up everything else that is required to run (e.g., drivers and software)
+---

+## Administrative Layer (system user space)
+This is an administrative layer for the tasks like configuration and software installation
+- It includes shell or command interpreter
+- Also includes daemons (Daemons run in the background to manage things) Daemons are not visible to the users cuz they don't allow interaction but they ARE vital for the proper functioning of Linux
+---

+## Software (Applications)